acm-uiuc/til/_til/rails/autosave-false-on-activerecord-associations.md

+---
-# Autosave False On ActiveRecord Associations
+title: Autosave False On ActiveRecord Associations
+category: rails
+---

 A relationship between two ActiveRecord models can be established with a `has_one` or `has_many` association.
 This relationship has some